Cop Killer (song): Commentary on the decision

 The Source magazine, which was central to American hip-hop at the time, dubbed the decision "the beginning of the end of rap music", viewing it as a gateway to widespread censorship of hip-hop.
 An editorial by Reginald Dennis cast doubt on Ice-T's statement that it was his decision to withdraw the song.
 The Source became more critical of Ice-T in subsequent months, writing that he had avoided an interview on the subject in October and then awarding him the "Ross Perot Award", which implied that he had withdrawn the song for business reasons.
 Ice-T responded by criticizing The Source in his song "It's On".
 In his 2011 autobiography, he wrote that Source magazine had constantly criticized him for his decision to remove the track.

 Warner Bros.
 Records chairman Mo Ostin said in a 1994 interview with the Los Angeles Times, "[Time Warner] got so thin-skinned after the incident at the shareholders' meeting.
 In the end, Ice-T decided to leave because he could not allow tampering with his work.
 And I can't blame him, considering the climate."
 Expressing regret at the circumstances leading to Ice-T's departure, Ostin praised him as "a terrific artist who spoke the truth".

 Later years

 The studio version of "Cop Killer" has not been rereleased, although a live version of the song appears on the 2005 release Body Count: Live in LA.
 According to Body Count guitarist Ernie C, the controversy over the song "still lingers for us, even now.
 I'll try to book clubs and the guy I'm talking to will mention it and I'll think to myself, 'Man, that was 17 years ago', but I meet a lot of bands who ask me about it too and I'm real respected by other artists for it.
 But it's a love/hate thing.
 Ice gets it too, even though he plays a cop on TV now on Law & Order SVU."

+Ice-T replaced the lyrics to "Cop Killer" with "ICE Killer" in a July 2025 live performance in support of protests against mass deportation during the second Trump administration.

+The Radio EP

+To promote the band, the Ice-T-founded record label Rhyme $yndicate Records released The Radio EP extended CD single for radio stations, which included "Cop Killer" as track 5.
+It came in a black PVC body bag style case and the songs were heavily edited with all offensive language removed.
+This was not an official public release or a specific promotion for "Cop Killer".